 Nigeria has ratified the International Covenant on Civil and Political Rights (ICCPR) in 1993, the Convention against Torture (CAT) in 2001 and the Optional Protocol to the Convention against Torture (OPCAT) in 2009.
 However, it is yet to recognize the competence of the Committee against Torture to receive communications from individuals under article 22 of CAT.
 In furtherance of its obligations under OPCAT, Nigeria has established a National Committee on Torture as its National Preventive Mechanism (NPM) for the prevention of torture at the domestic level.
 The committee is mandated amongst others to receive and consider complaints on torture; conduct visits to places of detention and examine allegations of torture therein; review the treatment of persons in detention with a view to prevent torture; develop a national anti-torture policy and propose an anti-torture legislation.
 There is also a National Human Rights Commission (NHRC) established for the promotion, protection and enforcement of human rights in line with the Untied Nations General Assembly Resolution.

 At the regional level, it is also a State Party to the African Charter on Human and Peoples Rights (ACHPR) and at the national level section 34(1)(a) in the constitution prohibits the use of torture and inhuman or degrading treatment.
-However, there are presently no legal provisions criminalizing torture or providing compensation to victims of torture in accordance with the UN Convention against Torture.

 Practice of Torture and Ill-Treatment